By default, the left button in your mouse is the primary button, and the right button is the secondary button in Windows 10.

 Open it and select “Right.”

-Note: To revert, select “Left” from the drop-down list above.
+Note: Select “Left” from the drop-down list above to revert.

 Go to HKEY_CURRENT_USER > Control Panel > Mouse.